 An indication of the funding that will be required over the course of the candidature (eg, for fieldwork) and options for procuring external funding, as well any special materials or training that may be necessary for the successful completion of the project.

 A statement on why RE&D is suitable for your project and an indication of potential supervisors/advisors.

 A list of references cited in or relevant to the proposal.

-Step 4: Express your interest and contact the potential supervisor
+Step 4: Submit an expression of interest and contact the potential supervisors

 • Curriculum vitae (CV)